Borja Fernández (footballer, born 1981)

-Borja Fernández Fernández (born 14 January 1981) is a Spanish former footballer who played as a defensive midfielder.
+Borja Fernández Fernández (born 14 January 1981) is a Spanish former professional footballer who played as a defensive midfielder, currently manager of Segunda Federación club Ourense.

 Having started his career at Real Madrid, he amassed La Liga totals of 222 matches and three goals over 11 seasons.
 He also represented in the competition Mallorca, Valladolid, Getafe and Eibar.

 Fernández signed for ATK in 2014, winning the first Indian Super League.

-Club career
+Playing career

 Spain

 Born in Ourense, Galicia, Fernández joined Real Madrid's academy in 1996 and, after impressive displays for the C and B teams, was promoted to the main squad in 2003.
 He appeared in 15 La Liga games that season – with his debut coming on 2 September 2003 in a 1–1 away draw against Villarreal CF– and eight in his second year (mostly as a late substitute).

 Unable to break into the first team, Fernández was loaned to RCD Mallorca for the 2005–06 campaign, where he also played sparingly.
 He subsequently joined Segunda División club Real Valladolid, being instrumental in the side's top-flight promotion after a three-year hiatus and continuing to start regularly in the subsequent seasons under manager José Luis Mendilibar.

 Fernández was again a defensive pillar for Valladolid in 2009–10, featuring in 31 matches as the Castile and León side was eventually relegated, as 19th.
 In late May 2010, he signed a four-year contract with Getafe CF.

 In August 2011, Fernández returned to the second division and joined Deportivo de La Coruña, with Rubén Pérez heading in the opposite direction.
 He subsequently returned to Geta, scoring his first official goal for the team on 16 March 2013, the game's only at home against Athletic Bilbao.